-When something happens between the two parties and one of the parties is not happy with what happened, then they are claiming that they were sexually assaulted because they consumed so much alcohol or drugs that they couldn't consent to sexual activity.
+When something happens between the two parties and one of the parties is not happy with what happened.
+They claim that they were sexually assaulted because they consumed so much alcohol or drugs that they couldn't consent to sexual activity.

-Any time you are going to meet someone for the first time and you are drinking or using drugs, you put yourself in a vulnerable position because that person can turn it around on you.
+Any time you meet someone for the first time and are drinking or using drugs, you put yourself in a vulnerable position because that person can turn it around on you.

-The next thing you know, they are being examined by a nurse to see if there is any evidence of sexual activity.
+The next thing you know, they are being examined by a nurse to see any evidence of sexual activity.
 You are approached by the police, asking whether or not you did anything sexual with the person.

-Usually, the most damning evidence in a sex crime case is the defendant's own statement, especially if they give a statement that is in any way inconsistent with other evidence, which makes it look like they are lying.
+Usually, the most damning evidence in a sex crime case is the defendant's statement, especially if they give an idea that is in any way inconsistent with other evidence, which makes it look like they are lying.

 Discrediting Witness in Sexual Related Crimes

-I am falsely accused by a child of sex abuse.
-How can my defense attorney handle discrediting this witness without actually hurting the accuser?
+A child falsely accuses me of sex abuse.
+How can my defense attorney handle discrediting this witness without hurting the accuser?

 When the accuser is a child, you have to look for the motive for these accusations.
 Is there a divorce going on?
 Did a parent of the child give the child information that is not accurate?

-Perhaps the child is being abused by someone else and has been influenced into thinking that you are part of what happened to them.
+Perhaps the child is being abused by someone else and has been influenced to think you are part of what happened to them.
 There are many reasons for someone to make false sexual allegations.

 They do not realize the seriousness of such an act.
-Oftentimes, they are simply angry at the other person for an unrelated reason and accuse the person of engaging in some sort of sexual activity with them as retaliation.
+Often, they are simply angry at the other person for an unrelated reason and accuse the person of engaging in some sexual activity with them as retaliation.

 We must look at the surrounding circumstances in deciding how to approach a child accuser.
-Just like any other witness, the prosecutors are going to have to put that young person on the witness stand to testify.
+Like any other witness, the prosecutors will have to put that young person on the witness stand to testify.

-You have to be careful, when you cross-examine a young person, not to come off as being in attack mode and not to put yourself in a position where a judge or a jury feels like you are not being appropriate with that young person.
+When you cross-examine a young person, you have to be careful not to come off as being in attack mode and not put yourself in a position where a judge or a jury feels like you are not being appropriate with that young person.

-It is my job, as a sex crime defense attorney, to employ that strategy.
+As a sex crime defense attorney, it is my job to employ that strategy.
 You only want to go on the offensive in a sex crime case.
-You need to get a good strategy together that makes sense based on the facts and circumstances in your case.
-Having handled these types of cases for 26 years, I am able to help you decide exactly what the best course of action is.
+It would help if you got a good plan that makes sense based on the facts and circumstances in your case.
+Having handled these cases for 26 years, I can help you decide precisely what the best course of action is.

 False Memory in Sex Crime Cases